 - Drizzle a little olive oil on the chicken then season on all sides with Kosher salt, freshly ground black pepper, and Italian seasoning.

-- Heat a 12 inch cast iron skillet on your stove over medium-high heat.
+- Heat a 12-inch cast iron skillet on your stove over medium-high heat.
 Add 1 tablespoon of oil, then place the chicken breasts in the pan, skin side down.

-- Sear the chicken for around 2 to 3 minutes until the skin is browned, then flip and cook for another minute.
+- Sear the chicken for around 2 to 3 minutes until the skin is lightly browned, then flip and cook for another minute.
 Be careful not to burn the skin.
 It will brown more in the oven so you don't need to get it too dark at this stage.

 - Remove the skillet from the heat and transfer the chicken to a plate.

-Cast Iron Baked Chicken and Potatoes
+Roasting Cast Iron Chicken and Potatoes

 - Add the chopped carrot, celery, and onion to the pan, then place the seared chicken breasts on top.

-- Cut your potatoes in half , or quarters for larger ones.
+- Cut your potatoes in half, or quarters for larger ones.
 Toss with 1 tablespoon of olive oil, ½ teaspoon of Kosher salt, and ¼ teaspoon of ground pepper.

 - Arrange the potatoes around the chicken and place the pan in the oven.

-Bake the chicken and potatoes in the oven for 25 to 30 minutes until the potatoes are cooked through and the chicken reaches an internal temperature of 165ºF.
-If the chicken skin begins to burn while roasting, cover loosely with foil.
+- Bake the chicken and potatoes in the oven for 25 to 30 minutes until the potatoes are cooked through and the chicken reaches an internal temperature of 165ºF.
+If the chicken skin begins to burn while roasting, cover it loosely with foil.

-How to make a pan sauce
+How to Make a Pan Sauce

 - Set the pan back on the stove over medium-high heat.
 Add ¼ cup of good quality chicken stock (I use Swanson Unsalted Chicken Stock) to the pan and scrape up any brown bits with a wooden spoon.
 Then add the remaining stock.

-- Bring to a low simmer then stir in the butter.
+- Bring to a low simmer, then stir in the butter.

 - Once the butter has melted, stir together 1 teaspoon of cornstarch and 1-2 Tablespoons of water, then whisk into the stock.
 Simmer until slightly thickened, around 2 minutes.

-- Season with salt and pepper to taste and stir in fresh chopped parsley and thyme then spoon over the chicken and serve.
+- Season with salt and pepper to taste and stir in fresh chopped parsley and thyme, then spoon over the chicken and serve.

-TIP: For a brighter and more complex sauce replace the initial ¼ cup of chicken broth with a dry white wine when deglazing the pan.
+TIP: For a brighter and more complex sauce, replace the initial ¼ cup of chicken broth with a dry white wine when deglazing the pan.

 You can totally use other veggies in this dish.
 Just make sure to use vegetables that will cook in around 25-30 minutes and can stand the high roasting temperature.
 Carrots, diced sweet potatoes, green beans, and Brussels sprouts would all work well.

-To get a super crispy skin we want it to be as dry as possible so it's best to avoid marinating the chicken for this recipe.
+To get a super crispy skin, we want it to be as dry as possible, so it's best to avoid marinating the chicken for this recipe.
 If you're not after that crispy skin, then a marinade such as my chicken souvlaki marinade would be a tasty addition!

 For more one pan meals check out the recipes below